Updated 19th February 1999; 12th December 1999; 5th May 2001; 3rd May

 The Howling

-The main route continues eastwards along mudbanks around a pit in the floor to a walking passage which leads to a small boulder collapse which breaks out into a large chamber.
+The main route continues eastwards along mudbanks around a pit in the floor to a walking passage.
+This leads to a small boulder collapse which breaks out into a large chamber.
 To the right is a decent sized passage which may be pushable over boulders but there is no draught.
-Across the chamber the passage descends with slippery mud banks and ends at a muddy calcite run-in from the roof and a small slot down to the left – The Howling.
+Across the chamber, the passage descends with slippery mud banks and ends at a muddy calcite run-in from the roof and a small slot down to the left – The Howling.
 This route carries a strong draught and is a low crawl with limited airspace and unpleasantly sticky mud.
 After 10m the passage enlarges and passes two boulder chokes before it eventually reaches Ecstasy Chamber (see above).
 Passing the first boulder choke requires a climb up an in situ rope.
 At Easter 2016, a search for leads between The Howling and Ecstasy Chamber returned nothing.

 The Howling is now the preferred way to the end of the cave, after a reappraisal and excavation in July/August 2015, since it requires no additional tackle.
 It may need digging out at the start of a caving season and some engineering work may dry it out completely.
 This route was used during the 2016 and 2017 explorations to the end of the cave.
 See this proposed solution to keep the crawl dry and open.
 Photos were taken of The Howling in August 2016 and a video in July 2017.